 ADVANCED ROAMING SETTINGS

-In multichannel roaming mode, manage the AP scan process : In multichannel roaming mode, set the "R55I scan threshold" and "Scan Duration" values to manage the AP scan process :
+In multichannel roaming mode, set the "RSSI scan threshold" and "Scan Duration" values to manage the AP scan process :

-RSSI scan threshold : While RSSI with the current AP is higher than this threshold, the bridge will not proceed to any AP scan.
-Once the RSSI with the current AP drops under this threshold, the AP scan process will start immediatly.
-Scan duration : Set the maximum amount of time allowed for a single channel AP scan.
+bridge will not proceed to this threshold, the AP sc hile RSSI with the current AP is higher than this threshold, the to any AP scan.
+Once the RSSI with the current AP drops under an process will start immediatly. maximum amount of time allowed for a single channel AP scan.

-In all roaming modes, the "Scan Period" specifies the time interval between two AP scans.
+In all roaming modes, the "Scan In all roaming modes, the "Scan Period" specifies the time interval between two AP scans.

 Threshold unit : 🔘 dBm 💿 %

 RSSI scan threshold : 100

 Scan Period (s) : 5

 Scan Duration (ms) : 100